Kim Kardashian Looks Vibrant In Neon Green Outfit During Day Out With Newly Single Kourtney Kardashian

 — Daily Mail Celebrity (@DailyMailCeleb) August 8, 2018

-Sources tell Hollywood Life, that Kim rushed to Kourtney’s side during the breakup drama, and that despite their recent fighting, Kim has been a “shoulder to cry on” for her big sister.
+Sources tell Hollywood Life that Kim rushed to Kourtney’s side during the breakup drama, and that despite their recent fighting, Kim has been a “shoulder to cry on” for her big sister.

 “Kim has been a shoulder to cry on for Kourtney during this difficult split with Younes, After the pictures of Younes and Jordan [Ozuna] came out, Kim has been supporting Kourtney and boosting her up,” an insider told the outlet.